 Restrictions only apply to your cabin baggage so you can still pack liquids, aerosols and gels in your checked baggage.

-You can carry up to 5 litres of Zamzam water for free in addition to your checked baggage allowance.
+You can carry one package of up to five litres of Zamzam water for free in addition to your checked baggage allowance.
 It must be safely packed and labelled in a sealed plastic container, covered by a protective cardboard box.
 These are available to purchase at the airport.

 Liquids, aerosols or gels purchased at the airport may only be carried on board if they are sealed within a Security Tamper-Evident Bag (STEB).